asavagar/companies_house_data_analysis/README.md

 # companies_house_data_analysis
 I analyse Companies House data on _"basic company data"_.
+The main purpose is to present a chart of daily company incorporations.
+This can be compared to daily policy interventions, which are as follows:

+### Covid timeline
+1. Mon 16 March -- Non-essential travel prohibited
+2. Fri 20 March -- Pubs etc. closed
+3. Mon 23 March -- Lockdown

 ## Data